sebapersson/PEtab.jl/docs/src/index.md

 # PEtab.jl

-This is the documentation of [**PEtab.jl**](https://github.com/sebapersson/PEtab.jl), a Julia package that imports ODE parameter estimation problem specified in the [PEtab](https://github.com/PEtab-dev/PEtab) format into Julia.
+This is the documentation of [**PEtab.jl**](https://github.com/sebapersson/PEtab.jl), a Julia package designed to import ODE parameter estimation problems specified in the PEtab format into Julia.

-By leveraging the ODE solvers in Julia's [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) package, and symbolic model processing via [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl), PEtab.jl achieves fast model simulations.
-This combined with support for gradients via forward- and adjoint-sensitivity approaches, and hessian via both exact and approximate methods means PEtab.jl provides everything needed to perform efficient parameter estimation for both big and small models.
-In an extensive benchmark study (soon to appear on Archive) PEtab.jl was in many cases 3-4 faster than the [PyPesto](https://github.com/ICB-DCM/pyPESTO) toolbox which leverages the [AMICI](https://github.com/AMICI-dev/AMICI) interface to the Sundials suite.
+PEtab.jl uses Julia's [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) package for ODE solvers and [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl) for symbolic model processing, which enables fast model simulations.
+This, combined with support for gradients via forward- and adjoint-sensitivity approaches, and hessian via both exact and approximate methods, allows for efficient parameter estimation for both small and large models.
+In an extensive benchmark study, PEtab.jl was found to be 3-4 times faster than the [PyPesto](https://github.com/ICB-DCM/pyPESTO) toolbox that leverages the [AMICI](https://github.com/AMICI-dev/AMICI) interface to the Sundials suite.

-In this documentation you can find:
+This documentation includes:

-* Getting started (a recommended introduction)
+* A guide for getting started with PEtab.jl
-* Tutorials for medium-sized models, small models with several conditions specific parameters, and models with pre-equilibration conditions (steady-state simulations), as well as a tutorial on how to define and import a model written in Julia.
+* Tutorials on medium-sized models, small models with several condition-specific parameters, models with pre-equilibration onditions (steady-state simulations), and how to define and import a model written in Julia.
-* Available hessian and gradient options.
+* Details about available hessian and gradient options.
-* A discussion on best options for specific model types (small, medium and large models)
+* Discussion of the best options for specific model types, including small, medium, and large models.

 ## Installation